Alfred Lagarde

 Alfred Lagarde (2 April 1948 - 1 January 1998) was a Dutch disc jockey.

+Biography

 Born in Groningen, Lagarde presented the hard rock radio program Betonuur from 1974 to 1979.
 Lagarde was a great proponent of hard rock and heavy metal; he also produced the first single of Dutch-language hard rock act Vandale, in 1979.

 Lagarde performed the original voice of Telly on Sesamstraat, the Dutch co-production of Sesame Street.
 After a few brief appearances, Telly became a main character in the late 1980s.
 His Dutch name is Teevee Monster, or simply Teevee ("tay-vay").
 When Lagarde died, Fred Meijer became the new dubbing voice of Telly.

+Alfred Lagarde became friends with the band members of Toto.
+Due to his efforts, Toto recorded their first live album in 1992 in Den Bosch, Netherlands.
+The recordings were released in 1993 on Absolutely Live.
+Alfred is acknowledged as co-producer of the album.